You are here

 I've been a freelance math and sciences editor since 1995, and I've lived in Nova Scotia since 2001.
 In my free time, I read, knit, swim, run, cycle, walk and hang out with my husband, three cats and friends.

-I am a graduate of Ryerson University's publishing program and have been working in-house (with some freelance work on the side) as a proofreader/copyeditor since 2010.
-I specialize in proofreading marketing material, product labels, retail flyers, websites, and anything else involving a mix of text, images, and design elements.
-I also enjoy proofreading fiction and non-fiction.
-I have been an active member of Editors Canada at both the local and national levels, including volunteering as co-coordinator for the Hamilton-Halton twig and being a member of the conference committees for 2014 and 2015.
-I received the President's Award in 2015 and I look forward to continuing my work with Editors Canada as a director on the national executive council.
+I am a graduate of Ryerson University's publishing program and have been working in-house (with some freelance work on the side) as a proofreader since 2010.
+I specialize in proofreading marketing material, product labels, retail flyers, websites, and anything else involving a mix of text, images and design elements.
+As an amateur baker/cake decorator, I also love proofreading cookbooks!
+I received the President's Award in 2015 and have been an active member of Editors Canada at both the local and national levels.
+I have served on the national executive council since 2015, most recently as national secretary.
+I love being part of our annual conference and have been involved with the conference committee in some capacity since 2014.

 REGIONAL DIRECTOR OF BRANCHES AND TWIGS (EAST)